 - a.
 The Faculty Program Development Committee is charged with the creation, review, implementation, and maintenance of faculty professional development activities and programs.
 This committee will work together with the Faculty Professional Development Committee and the Teaching and Learning Center in their duties. - b.
-The committee shall consist of four faculty members a.
+The committee shall consist of four faculty members

+Tenure and Promotion Committee13

+- a.
 Responsibilities: The UNM-Valencia Tenure and Promotion Committee is charged with promoting the mission of UNM-Valencia in the areas of academic freedom and promotion and tenure for all tenure-track faculty, in accordance with UNM Faculty Handbook.
-The responsibilities of the committee include the following:
+The responsibilities of the committee include the following: - i.

-Tenure and Promotion Committee12

-- i.
 Propose, advocate for, and implement the tenure and promotion policies and procedures described in the UNM-Valencia Faculty Handbook, in accordance with the Academic Freedom and Tenure policies and procedures described in the UNM Faculty Handbook.
 In particular the Committee shall: - Ensure that no one is appointed to review a candidate with whom there is a conflict of interest.
 A conflict of interest can occur, but is not limited to instances when the candidate is the supervisor of a person who might review, or if the candidate is, or has been in the past, in the same family as the person who they might review. - Prevent any person from voting more than once at different levels in the process when considering a candidate for recommendation for promotion and/or tenure.
 Examples of this include, but are not limited to, instances where a member of the UNM-Valencia Tenure and Promotion Committee also serves on a committee at main campus with a similar charge. - ii.
 Review dossiers of candidates seeking promotion and/or tenure using criteria agreed upon by the UNM-Valencia Tenure and Promotion Committee that are in accordance with the UNM Faculty Handbook.
-This includes the following: - Mid-probationary review of candidates for continuation to Associate Professor and tenure (at three years of service as full-time, tenure-track faculty). - Review for promotion to Associate Professor, and if recommended, then review for tenure (at six years of service as full-time, tenure-track faculty). - Review for promotion to Full Professor (at a minimum of nine years of service as full-time, tenure-track faculty, if faculty member desires).
+This includes the following: - Mid-probationary review of candidates for continuation to Associate Professor and tenure (at three years of service as full-time, tenure-track faculty). - Review for promotion to Associate Professor, and if recommended, then review for tenure (at six years of service as full-time, tenure-track faculty).

-12 Section N-V-3 was amended and approved by the Tenure and Promotion Committee on December 1, 2015, and updated by the Faculty Handbook Committee on July 4, 2016.
+13 Section N-V-3 was amended and approved by the Tenure and Promotion Committee on December 1, 2015, and updated by the Faculty Handbook Committee on July 4, 2016.